opendatanz/nzgoal-se/markdown/gn2/01_getting-started.md

  * Ensure open source projects are not tied to one individual and are available into the future (even as staff come and go from the projects).

-For example, the [govt.nz website team have a GitHub organisation](https://github.com/GOVTNZ) grouping all the open source licensed code they have released in one place, they assign individual developer access to these projects when needed.
+For example, the [govt.nz website team have a GitHub organisation](https://github.com/GOVTNZ) grouping all the open source licensed code they have released in one place, and they assign individual developer access to these projects when needed.

 When working with external contractors or across agencies, giving them read or write access to your repository is encouraged.
 It facilitates the flow of ideas and builds stronger community support around your open source projects.

-Add the additional and removal of developer access to your staff/contractor induction and exit processes.
-Ideally, have someone like a team lead or IT manager that is savvy with code repository account management hold the administrator access to the organisation account so that they can add or remove staff when required (otherwise you may need to document the process and make available to your HR team).
+Communicate the addition and removal of developer access to your staff/contractor induction and exit processes.
+Ideally, have someone like a team lead or IT manager that is savvy with code repository account management hold the administrator access to the organisation account, so that they can add or remove staff when required (otherwise you may need to document the process and make available to your HR team).
 Don’t give admin rights to the organisation account to anyone but your agency staff.

 #### Individual user accounts

 Government and contractor developers should use individual accounts when committing their code changes and responding to contributors.
 They should assign their ".govt.nz" email address to the account.
 This helps to keep an audit trail of the work history and shows others which code has come from the official government maintainer of the project.
-It’s important to maintain transparency when developing code in the open and this helps everyone contributing to the project know who to contact when working with an open source project.
-If you already have an account with the code management tool in use for the project, rather than making a new account you can often associate your “.govt.nz” email address to your account as a secondary email.
+It’s important to maintain transparency when developing code in the open.
+This helps everyone contributing to the project know who to contact when working with an open source project.
+If an individual already has an account with the code management tool in use for the project, rather than making a new account they can often associate their “.govt.nz” email address to the account as a secondary email.

 If you are signing up for a new account: